 Property connection breaks, leaks and chokes include: breaks, leaks and chokes in any part of a residential or non-residential property connection and exclude: breaks, leaks and chokes due to third-party damage (e.g., accidental damage from excavation).
-A15 = Total number of property connection sewerage breaks, leaks and chokes Derivation / [C8 -Total number of connected properties: wastewater]) x 1000 Indicator C15-Average duration of an unplanned interruption: drinking water supply Definition The average duration that customers, residential and non-residential, are without drinking water due to an unplanned supply interruption during the reporting year (minutes).
+A15 = Total number of property connection sewerage breaks, leaks and chokes Derivation / [C8-Total number of connected properties: wastewater]) x 1000

+Indicator C15-Average duration of an unplanned interruption: drinking water supply Definition The average duration that customers, residential and non-residential, are without drinking water due to an unplanned supply interruption during the reporting year (minutes).
 Intent Reporting on unplanned water supply interruptions provides insight into the level of service received by customers and informs an understanding of the condition of the service provider's water main network.
 A residential customer is one who principally utilises supplied water for personal, household, and domestic use.
 A non-residential customer is one who principally utilises their supplied water for uses other than personal, household, and domestic use.

-Non-residential customers include:

-- commercial customer-including offices, wholesale and retail trade, and accommodation - industrial customer-including manufacturing, construction, transport, warehouses - institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations)

-• parks and gardens-including sport fields, golf courses and racecourses, except where this is part of a service provider's own use

-General supporting notes

-- agricultural-including market gardens, turf farms, nurseries
+Non-residential customers include: commercial customer-including offices, wholesale and retail trade, and accommodation industrial customer-including manufacturing, construction, transport, warehouses institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations) parks and gardens-including sport fields, golf courses and racecourses, except where this is part of a service provider's own use General agricultural-including market gardens, turf farms, nurseries supporting • forestry notes aquaculture or fishing • mining other non-residential customers who receive water supplied via metered and/or unmetered billing arrangements and exclude: other water service providers.
+Other water service providers include: bulk water authorities and corporations water corporations publicly and privately owned and council-run water utilities and exclude: service providers operating infrastructure on behalf of a water service provider e.g. BOOT schemes.

-- forestry

-- aquaculture or fishing

-- mining

-- other non-residential customers who receive water supplied via metered and/or unmetered billing arrangements

-• other water service providers.

-Other water service providers include:

-- bulk water authorities and corporations

-- water corporations

-- publicly and privately owned and council-run water utilities

-• service providers operating infrastructure on behalf of a water service provider e.g. BOOT schemes.